stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 interoperate with other SOAP applications.

-SOAP/REST Web service client and service operations are represented as functions in our gSOAP header file for soapcpp2.
+SOAP/REST Web service client and service operations are represented as functions in your gSOAP header file with the data binding interface for soapcpp2.
 The soapcpp2 tool will translate these function to client-side service invocation calls and server-side service operation dispatchers.

 A discussion of SOAP clients and servers is beyond the scope of this document.
 However, the SOAP options discussed here also apply to SOAP client and server development.

 SOAP document versus rpc style                                        {#doc-rpc}
 ------------------------------